-- 1. The signature of the student and of his parent/guardian is required before he will be allowed to use the wireless internet system at Mount Michael. - 2.
-By using the wireless system, the student agrees that the school has the right to search his computer or other device at any time, and he will provide the school with any passwords necessary to do so. - 3.
-A valid Mount Michael network login is required to access the wireless.
-Students are not to use or attempt to use another student's login, nor are they ever to give their login to another student. - 4.
-Each student is responsible for all activities on his computer, so discretion should be used when allowing other students to use his computer. - 5.
+- 1. By using the wireless system or using a device on campus, the student agrees that the school has the right to search his computer or other device at any time, and he will provide the school with any passwords necessary to do so. - 2.
+Each student is responsible for all activities on his computer, so discretion should be used when allowing other students to use his computer. - 3.
 The wireless network capabilities may not be used during class time unless under the direct supervision of a teacher.
-The wireless network may not be used during study hall or after lights out.
+The wireless network may not be used during study hall or after lights out. - 4.
+Any attempt to introduce a virus or hacking on the Mount Michael network may result in the loss of his privileges to the system.

-- 6. Any attempt to introduce a virus or hacking on the Mount Michael network may result in the loss of his privileges to the system. - 7.
-Any activity that hinders the ability of others to use the network resources is strictly prohibited.
+5. Any activity that hinders the ability of others to use the network resources is strictly prohibited.
 The following behaviors on the internet are forbidden:

 - 1. The viewing of pornography or other inappropriate material. - 2.
 The viewing of websites related to hate speech or intolerance of others. - 3.
-Any kind of academic dishonesty, including but not limited to copying text from websites to use in papers, plagiarizing an entire paper, accessing old tests, etc. - 4.
+Any kind of academic dishonesty, including but not limited to copying text from websites to use in papers, plagiarizing an entire paper, accessing old tests, using artificial intelligence, etc. - 4.
 Bullying or harassment towards any individual online. - 5.
 The selling, advertising, or conducting any kind of business, unless approved as a school activity. - 6.
 Illegally downloading any materials that are copyrighted (music, movies, software, etc.) - 7.
 The use of social networking sites (including but not limited to Snapchat, Instagram, Twitter, and Facebook) during the school day.
 Any activity on social networking sites, whether it happens on or off campus, that the school administration judges to be a bad representation of the school or a danger to any student, may result in the loss of computer privileges or other disciplinary actions as deemed necessary.
 Parents will also be informed. - 8.
 Playing games during the school day. - 9.
 ANY use of proxies that could bypass our internet monitoring and filtering software.